Mind of a Man: Gameplay

 In the first round, the contestants are asked to predict the most popular answer to each of three questions.
 Each question has three multiple choice options, and was asked to a group of 100 men.
 The panel is allowed to offer their opinion on the correct answer while the contestants submit their answers on their tablet computers.
 Each correct prediction is worth $200.

 The second round plays almost exactly the same as the first round; however, the questions were asked to men who belong to a specific group (e.g., married men, African-American men, or men under the age of 25).
 Each correct prediction is worth $300.
 The last question of Round 2 is designated as the "VIP" question, which is focused on one specific group of men and asked to a special guest related to the question.
 When the VIP question is about a specific man, before the question is asked, the panel is allowed 30 seconds to "interrogate" the VIP about their background, personal preferences, etc., and then the question is played out as normal, with the VIP giving his answer verbally after the contestants give their prediction.
 Actor Ted Lange (most well known for his role on The Love Boat) appeared in some episodes as the show's bartender and was often the man who was previously asked the VIP question.

 In the third round (entitled "The Male Order"), each contestant, starting with the current leader (or the winner of a pre-show coin toss, in case of a tie), is given one question, and may choose any panelist to assist them on the question.
 For the Male Order question, the contestant is asked to rank the three answers from most popular to least popular.
 Although the panelist will give their opinion as to the correct ranking, the contestant has the final decision.
 The contestant picks up $100 for one answer correctly ranked, or $500 for all three.

 The fourth round is titled the "Men's High Five" and is an open-ended question asked to 200 men.
 The top five answers are placed on the board in a random order, and the panel again gives their opinion on what would be the most popular answer.
 If the score going into this question is tied, each contestant is allowed to select one answer, with the winner of the pre-show coin toss deciding who makes the first selection.
 If one contestant has the lead, that contestant goes first and is given a selection; her opponent is then allowed one provided the first contestant did not pick the most popular answer.
 If the most popular answer has not yet been revealed, the first contestant is given one more selection.
-The contestant who selects the highest-ranked answer wins the game, keeps her money, and plays the bonus round.
+The contestant who selects the highest-ranked answer wins the game, keeps her money, and plays the $10,000 Tag Team Round.